 The current statistics on pension funds record the assets and liabilities of pension funds in Germany on a quarterly basis, where these funds are to be classified under sector S.129 according to the definition given by the European System of Accounts (ESA).

-These are secondary statistics based on the supervisory data of the Federal Financial Supervisory Authority (BaFin) and voluntary reports from other pension funds, and are supplemented by results from other Bundesbank statistics such as banking statistics and securities holdings statistics.
+These are secondary statistics based on the supervisory data of the BaFin and voluntary reports from other pension funds, and are supplemented by results from other Bundesbank statistics such as banking statistics and securities holdings statistics.

 From the third quarter of 2019 onwards, the existing statistics will be replaced by a new harmonised framework for the whole euro area.
 The appropriate regulation ECB/2018/2 on statistical reporting requirements for pension funds was published on 26 January 2018 (see link below).
 The pension funds covered by the new requirements will continue to be determined by the ESA definition of sector S.129.
 This sector includes Pensionskassen, Pensionsfonds, occupational pension schemes for the self-employed, the supplementary pension scheme of central and state government (Versorgungsanstalt des Bundes und der Länder, or VBL) as well as church and municipal supplementary pension funds.